 I have added a link when I can to the organization responsible for protecting the land.
 These websites are often very informative and provide maps, as well as a bit of the history, ecology, and geology of the land.
 In addition, maps are often available at trailhead kiosks.

-• Pets: Please check whether dogs are allowed on preserves and whether they should be on leash.
+- Pets: Please check whether dogs are allowed on preserves and whether they should be on leash.
 Most land trust preserves and parks accept dogs; others, like The Nature Conservancy and Audubon sanctuaries, do not.
-It’s a good idea to generally keep your dog on a leash at the preserves that do allow pets to protect wildlife and prevent dog-averse walkers you encounter from getting nervous.

-• Maps: Because I value the experience of self discovery, I keep my trail descriptions relatively simple, adding a self-made map when I can of the trail to help you find the trailhead and to get a sense of the path’s route.
-My maps are not made by an expert, so please be careful not to get lost, and try not to wander onto private property!
+- Maps: Because I value the experience of self discovery, I keep my trail descriptions relatively simple, adding a self-made map when I can of the trail to help locate the trailhead and to get a sense of the path’s route.
+My maps are not always up to date.
+AllTrails and Strava are useful for finding your way digitally.
 Additionally, I sometimes find my GPS trail distances are different than the official distances.

-• Trail grades: I include a quick description of a trail’s easiness with either easy, moderate, or difficult.
-Essentially I’m referring to how much uphill walking is involved and the trail distance.
-So my easy refers to preserves that don’t involve too much climbing, but they still may have uneven forested trails gnarled with roots and such.
-But if you search for wheelchair or wheelchair accessible in the search bar, a number of trails will pop up that are very gentle.
+- Trail difficulty: I include a quick description of a trail’s level with either easy, moderate, or difficult.
+Mainly, I’m referring to how much uphill walking is involved and the trail distance.
+When I write easy to moderate, it’s mostly flat but has uneven forested trails gnarled with roots and such.
+If you search for wheelchair or wheelchair accessible in the search bar, a number of trails will pop up that are very gentle.

 —Rebecca Goldfine